imagej/imagej.github.io/_pages/plugins/xlib.md

 (i0 >= 128)?
 255 : 0
 ```

-creates a binary image mask by thresholding the image i0 with the value 128.
+creates a binary image mask by thresholding the image i0 with a threshold value of 128.
+Please note that single-row assingments as shown in all previous examples always need to return a pixel value.
+That's the reason why 'if'-statements are not possible in this context and must be bypassed by a '?' operation.

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-10.jpg' title='left: image i3, right: content of image i3 inside of a circle only' %} The following code